 by Stephen F. Hayes

 Shortly before 10 A.M. on October 9, 2006, George W. Bush read a statement from the Diplomatic Reception Room at the White House.
 He fixed his face to look resolute.
 The previous day, in spite of its many promises over many years to discontinue its nuclear program, North Korea had tested a nuclear weapon.
 “The United States condemns this provocative act,” Bush declared.
 “Once again North Korea has defied the will of the international community, and the international community will respond.”
 The American response came three weeks later, on October 31, when Christopher Hill, the assistant secretary of state for East Asian and Pacific Affairs and the government’s chief negotiator on North Korea’s nuclear program, met privately in Beijing with Kim Gye Gwan, North Korea’s deputy foreign minister.
 The meeting itself was a major concession.
 Although Hill’s boss, Secretary of State Condoleezza Rice, had given him wide latitude for his negotiations she had not authorized a one-on-one meeting.
 The North Koreans had been pushing for bilateral negotiations with the United States since the beginning of the Bush administration.
 The president had repeatedly and categorically rejected any direct talks with the North Koreans.
-In fact, he had reiterated this position at a press conference on October 11:
+In fact, he had reiterated this position at a press conference on October 11:take our poll - story continues below

 And my point to you is, in order to solve this diplomatically, the United States and our partners must have a strong diplomatic hand, and you have a better diplomatic hand with others sending the message than you do when you’re alone.
 And so, obviously, I made the decision that the bilateral negotiations wouldn’t work, and the reason I made that decision is because they didn’t.
 In order to facilitate discussions with the North Koreans Bush had agreed in 2003 to participate in multilateral negotiations, the so-called “six-party talks.”
 Administration officials say the president was as clear in private White House conversations as he had been at his press conference: The United States would deal with this problem multilaterally.
 There would be no bilateral talks with North Korea.